ericsonga/APCSAReview/_sources/Unit9-Inheritance/ooParsonsPractice.rst

    :adaptive:
    :noindent:

    The following program segment should create an empty Dog class that is a child of the Animal class.
 But, the blocks have been mixed up and may include extra blocks that are not needed in a correct solution.
 Drag the needed blocks from the left and put them in the correct order on the right.
-Click the <i>Check Me</i> button to check your solution.</p>
+Click the Check button to check your solution.</p>
    -----
    public class Dog extends Animal {
    =====